Single-Leg Revenue Management with Advice: Introduction

 Since different firms might have differing levels of confidence in the advice they receive (from machine-learning systems or humans), we are motivated to study the frontier that captures the trade-off between consistency and competitiveness.
 In particular, we allow the required level of competitiveness to be specified as an input alongside with the advice, and then attempt to maximize the level of consistency that can be attained while maintaining this level of competitiveness.
 We note that the choice of competitiveness as input is arbitrary and all of our algorithms can be modified to take the required level of consistency as input instead.
 Before stating our results, we describe an example that illustrates their flavor.

 \begin{exmp} Consider a plane with $100$ economy seats and fare classes given by $\{\$100, \$200, \$400, \$800\}$.
 The airline is advised that, of the customers predicted to arrive, 20 customers would want the \$200 fare class, 60 customers would want the \$400 fare class and 10 customers would want the \$800 fare class, while the remaining customers (assumed to be at least 10 in number) would want the \$100 fare class.
 Suppose the airline is not completely confident about this advice and would like to optimally tradeoff consistency and competitiveness.
-In this work, we show that the consistency-competitiveness Pareto frontier that captures the optimal way to perform this tradeoff can be computed efficiently using a Linear Program (\ref{LP}), and give an algorithm (Algorithm~\ref{alg:opt-alg}) that achieves this optimal performance.
-We depict this Pareto frontier with blue in Figure~\ref{fig:intro}.
+In this work, we show that the consistency-competitiveness Pareto frontier that captures the optimal way to perform this tradeoff for every advice can be computed efficiently using a Linear Program (\ref{LP}), and give an algorithm (Algorithm~\ref{alg:opt-alg}) that achieves this optimal performance.
+We depict the Pareto frontier for the advice above with a solid line in Figure~\ref{fig:intro}.
 If we are restricted to using protection level policies, then we describe another algorithm (Algorithm~\ref{alg:opt-protec}) that yields the optimal tradeoff.
-We depict the performance of Algorithm~\ref{alg:opt-protec} with orange in Figure~\ref{alg:opt-protec}.
+We depict the performance of Algorithm~\ref{alg:opt-protec} with a dotted line in Figure~\ref{alg:opt-protec}.
 Our results show that consistency can be significantly increased by sacrificing only a small amount of competitiveness. \end{exmp}